RazmikMovsisyan/drf-api/readme.md

 ## Bugs
 **Application Error in Production for Unauthorized Unsafe Methods**
 Unauthorized requests using unsafe methods are causing errors in the live application.
-On local deployments, these requests return a 403 error as expected.
+On local deployments, these requests return a 401 error.
 The issue might be related to the remote PostgreSQL database but hasn't been addressed due to time constraints.
+This happened after reaching out to tutor support.

+Two days before the submission deadline of my PP5, I received a message from two Code Institute staff members informing me about a required password change for my Neon database.

+After updating the database URL, the application’s functions and data fell into disarray.

+Unfortunately, the same issue also affected my PP4 project, which is or was still under assessment at the time.
+As a result, I suddenly had to manage and fix problems in both projects at once.

+For PP4, I lost all content because no backup had been created.
+I did not receive any support in this situation and got rejected by tutor support for two reasons and had to manually recreate all content, user accounts, and superusers on my own.

+I immediately reached out to another tutor Support again to resolve the issue.

+However, one of the tutors caused further issues in my PP5 project, disrupting basic functionalites.
+Instead of solving the existing issues, additional complications were introduced, and unfortunately I did not receive further assistance.

+Ultimately, I was able to bring my project to a functional level with all core logic in place, to avoid the risk of failing the assessment.

+I am willing to provide more details regarding this matter if needed to keep everything transparent.

 ### Git
 - I regularly used `git add <filename>` to stage my changes, followed by `git commit -m 'short descriptive message here'` to commit them to the local repository.
 - To push my changes, I used `git push` which triggered an automatic deployment to Heroku from the 'main' branch.

-# Deployment
+## Deployment

 The website was deployed on Heroku.

-## Deployment Preparation
+### Deployment Preparation
 Before deploying, the following preparations were made:
 - The `DEBUG` setting in `settings.py` was set to `False`.
 - All dependencies were recorded in the `requirements.txt` file by running `pip3 freeze --local > requirements.txt`.
 - The start command `web: gunicorn Loopin-api.wsgi` was added to the `Procfile`.

-## Setup
+### Setup
 To deploy the app on Heroku, follow these steps:
 - Create a new app from the Heroku dashboard.
 - Choose an app name and select a region, then click "Create App".